Supporting Technical Guidance

 - Eliminating Priority Chemicals.
 Federal facilities are to reduce the use of these chemicals by at least 50 percent by December 31, 2006.
 To date, the workgroup has identified five of the fifteen priority chemicals: cadmium, lead, mercury, naphthalene, and polychlorinated biphenyls (PCBs).

-- Selecting Architectural & Engineering Contractors.
-Guide for Procurement of Architectural and Engineering Services for Sustainable Buildings.
+- Selecting Architectural & Engineering Contractors (PDF 1.9 MB).
+Procuring Architectural and Engineering Services for Energy Efficiency and Sustainability.

 - Green Building Standards & Certification Systems.
 General information about green building standards and the different certification systems, including USGBC LEED Requirements Many changes have occurred with the launch of the LEED 2009 requirements.